 Event representation from video sequences has broad interest (e.g. video surveillance).
 There is a vast amount of literature and we give only a very brief overview to state-of-the-art research.
-Recently a consortium of researchers developed a formal language to describe the ontology of events in videos which they called 'VERL' (Video Event Representation Language) [123].
-In [70] a proposal on spatio-temporal graphs is presented.
+Recently a consortium of researchers developed a formal language to describe the ontology of events in videos which they called 'VERL' (Video Event Representation Language) [121].
+In [73] a proposal on spatio-temporal graphs is presented.
 The authors proposed to use new relations (like grasp, move and release) to describe events as the changes in the scene and to build a hierarchical graph-based representation to keep track of actions, events, and relations.
-Hakeem et al. [60] presented an extension of the 'CASE' description method which bridges the representational gap between low level vision and human scene description.
-Such representations can be learned by e.g. the method of Hakeem and Shah [59] which uses a video event graph and a video correlation graph on a set of training videos.
+Hakeem et al. [63] presented an extension of the 'CASE' description method which bridges the representational gap between low level vision and human scene description.
+Such representations can be learned by e.g. the method of Hakeem and Shah [62] which uses a video event graph and a video correlation graph on a set of training videos.

-6 Promising Research Directions
+5 Promising Research Directions

-It is a hard task, to try to list promising directions of research for a field as active and developing as cognitive vision is today.
-However, we subsequently identify a number of evident research goals, and we also present our more specific ideas.
-Some of them are reflected by current research activities at our labs (EMT, ICG or PRIP), others will probably be addressed in the near future.
-We use the context of our joint research project on Cognitive Vision as outlined in section 1.3.
+Finally, we conclude with the hard task of presenting promising directions of research for a field as active and developing as cognitive vision is today.
+We identify a number of evident research goals, and we also present our more specific ideas.
+Some of them are reflected by our own current research activities, others will probably be addressed in the near future.

 Representational concert: It is quite clear that for a versatile cognitive system we need a multitude of representations to have to work together.
 Probably all (and maybe more) that have been discussed in this paper.
 But this requires to answer several hard questions, like how we can keep these representations consistent?
 What happens if they are inconsistent?
 Should we jointly update them or keep them separate?
-How do we decide with representation is the most appropriate to solve a task?
+How do we decide which representation is the most appropriate to solve a task?